tintin10q/csai_ml_final_summary/ML_final_summary.md

 ![Curse of dimensionality](curseofdimensionality.png)

 After you have reached the optimal number of features your performance decreases by adding more features.
-This is because of overfitting because adding more features exponentialy increases the volume of the feature space.
+This is because of overfitting because adding more features exponentially increases the volume of the feature space.

 This is a trade of because we want informative features but having too much will cause overfitting.
 As such the features you choose should be as informative as possible.